Emari Demercado: Professional career

+Arizona Cardinals

-After not being selected in the 2023 NFL Draft, Demercado signed with the Arizona Cardinals as an undrafted free agent.
+After not being selected in the 2023 NFL draft, Demercado signed with the Arizona Cardinals as an undrafted free agent.
 On August 29, 2023, the Cardinals announced that he had made the initial 53-man roster.
 In Week 5 against the Cincinnati Bengals, Demercado had his first professional rushing touchdown in the 34–20 loss.
 He appeared in 14 games and made two starts in the 2023 season, finishing with 58 carries for 284 rushing yards and two rushing touchdowns to go with 21 receptions for 119 receiving yards.

 Demercado was the Cardinals' third-string running back in 2024 behind James Conner and Trey Benson.
-He recorded 24 carries for 223 yards and a 53-yard touchdown against the Chicago Bears.
+He recorded 24 carries for 223 yards, including a 53-yard touchdown against the Chicago Bears.
 The score was the longest touchdown run by a Cardinal since Kenyan Drake's 69-yard score in 2020.

 He began the 2025 season backing up Conner and Benson until they suffered injuries, and remained the third-string back behind Michael Carter and Zonovan Knight.
 In Week 5 against the Tennessee Titans, Demercado was about to score a 72-yard touchdown run when he let go of the ball before crossing the goal line; the loose ball bounced through the end zone for a touchback.
 The Cardinals' 21–6 lead at the time of his mistake subsequently evaporated and they lost 22–21.
 On the sideline, Cardinals head coach Jonathan Gannon lectured Demercado before seemingly hitting him in the arm.
 Gannon later apologized to Demercado and was fined $100,000 by the team.

+Kansas City Chiefs

+On March 12, 2026, Demercado signed a one-year, $1.25 million contract with the Kansas City Chiefs.
+On August 30, he was waived as part of final roster cuts.

+Dallas Cowboys

+On August 31, 2026, Demercado was claimed off waivers by the Dallas Cowboys.